• Skip to primary navigation

 • Finnish Salmon Soup

-An easy midweek dinner, fuss-free and done in 30 minutes.
-An authentic flavored Chinese soup that's easy to make.
-Perfect for lunch or dinner.
+An easy Asian midweek dinner, fuss-free and done in 30 minutes.
+Chicken Corn Soup or a Chinese Chicken Noodle Soup that's authentic, flavorful and guaranteed to become a family favorite.
 Bon Appetit! Приятного аппетита!

 bowl of Chinese chicken corn soup with chopsticks

-This Chinese Chicken Corn Soup is easy to make, a budget friendly meal that your kids will love.
-Made with silky chicken broth, ginger, garlic, beaten eggs, noodles and rotisserie chicken.
-A heartwarming midweek dinner recipe
+Chicken and Corn Chinese Soup is easy to make, a budget friendly meal that your kids will love for dinner.
+Made with flavorful chicken broth, ginger, garlic, beaten eggs, noodles and rotisserie chicken.
+A heartwarming midweek dinner recipe that anybody can make.

 Print Recipe Pin Recipe Rate Recipe